sjl/.plan/README.markdown

 Did the `LONG` Rosalind problem while sitting in ORD.
 Not completely happy with it — I feel like I must be missing something that would make this cleaner.

+## 2019-03-08

+Did some more BIAL problems.
+Spent way too much time writing iterate drivers to make the problems themselves look clean.
+Oh well, I'll use them again some day.